 There are many technical, financial, social and environmental complexities that need to be worked through to develop the long-term solution.
 Council understands that the best coastal erosion management solutions are developed when state and local governments, residents and the broader community work together.

 Council will be engaging with the Wamberal and broader Central Coast community throughout this project.
-The initial stage of engagement will help us understand the value of Wamberal beach to the community, with further engagement next year around the options available for the long term.

 Frequently asked questions